Apollo Global Management: 2020–present

 In February 2020, investment funds managed by Apollo acquired Covis from Cerberus Capital Management.

-In April 2020, AGM announced that it would invest $300 million in Cimpress, an Irish-domiciled printing group that owns Vistaprint.
+In April, AGM announced that it would invest $300 million in Cimpress, an Irish-domiciled printing group that owns Vistaprint.

 In May 2020, Apollo purchased $1.75 billion of preferred stock in Albertsons Companies.

 In July 2020, Apollo launched a $12 billion platform to make big loans.

-On July 3, 2020, Apollo and The Walt Disney Company sold Endemol Shine Group to French studio Banijay Group.
+The same month, Apollo and The Walt Disney Company sold Endemol Shine Group to the French studio Banijay Group.

 In September 2020, Apollo entered into a $5.5 billion real-estate investment partnership with the Abu Dhabi National Oil Company (ADNOC).

 In March 2021, Apollo Investment Corporation closed a $110 million mezzanine credit facility between LendingPoint and MidCap Financial Trust.

-In March 2021, Leon Black resigned as CEO and chairman after revelations that he paid Jeffrey Epstein $158 million for personal tax-related advice between 2012 and 2017.
-He was replaced as CEO by Marc Rowan.
+In the same month, Leon Black resigned as CEO and chairman after revelations that he paid Jeffrey Epstein $158 million for personal tax-related advice between 2012 and 2017; he was replaced as CEO by Marc Rowan.

-In April 2021, Apollo launched Apollo Origination Partnership, a $1.8 billion direct-lending fund seeking unlevered returns of 8-10% and 12-14% leveraged returns.

-In April 2021, funds managed by Apollo acquired The Michaels Companies, parent of Michaels.
+In April 2021, Apollo launched Apollo Origination Partnership, a $1.8 billion direct-lending fund seeking unleveraged returns of 8-10% and 12-14% leveraged returns.
+The same month, funds managed by Apollo acquired The Michaels Companies, parent of Michaels.

 In May 2021, Apollo's Gamenet acquired the Italian gaming businesses of International Game Technology for €950 million.

-In July 2021, funds managed by Apollo acquired EmployBridge, a large industrial-staffing company that has been cited for dozens of safety violations and wage infractions.
+In July, funds managed by Apollo acquired EmployBridge, a large industrial-staffing company that has been cited for dozens of safety violations and wage infractions.

+On July 22, 2021, it was announced that Legendary Entertainment was looking for a merger instead of a SPAC.
+On January 31, 2022, a minority stake in Legendary was sold to Apollo Global Management, with Wanda Group still remaining the majority owner.
-On August 3, 2021, Apollo announced the acquisition of the incumbent local exchange carrier operations in 20 states from Lumen Technologies for $7.5 billion, including $1.4 billion of assumed debt.

-In August 2021, Apollo launched a $500 million fund to invest in SPACs.
+In August 2021, Apollo announced the acquisition of the incumbent local exchange carrier operations in 20 states from Lumen Technologies for $7.5 billion, including $1.4 billion of assumed debt.
+The same month, Apollo launched a $500 million fund to invest in SPACs.

 In September 2021, investment funds managed by Apollo acquired 90% of Yahoo!.